 School Infrastructure NSW is committed to working with the school and broader community to address concerns as they arise.
 Where disputes arise that involve compensation or rectification, the process for resolving community enquiries and complaints will be followed to investigate the dispute.
-Depending upon the results of the investigation, School Infrastructure NSW may seek legal advice before proceeding.
+If the dispute is unable to be resolved following the investigations. the matter will be escalated to the School Infrastructure NSW executive and legal advice will be obtained where required.

-6.6.
 Incident management